Po (river): Geography

 The Po has a drainage area of 74,000 km2 in all, 70,000 km2 of those being in Italy, of which 41,000 km2 is in montane environments and 29,000 km2 on the plain.
 The slope of the Po's river valley decreases from 0.35% in the west to 0.14% in the east, a low gradient.
 Along its path lie 450 standing lakes.
 Almost all of the rest of the non-Italy basin is in Switzerland, primarily in the canton of Ticino, which is essentially drained by the river Ticino rising in the Gotthard Area, and includes Lake Maggiore and Lake Lugano.
 A small part of the canton of Grisons drains to the Po, partly via the Ticino.
 The Simplon Valley in the canton of Valais is drained by the Diveria.

 A minute section of the Po basin belongs to France in the Vallée Étroite (literally, the Narrow Valley) running from Mont Thabor to the Italian ski resort of Bardonecchia.
-Although in France, Vallée Étroite is so remote it is essentially administered by Italy (telephone network, rubbish collections, etc.).
+Although in France, Vallée Étroite is so remote that it is essentially administered by Italy (telephone network, rubbish collections, etc.).
 Further minuscule parts of the Po's basin (measurable in the hundreds of metres of linear distance) within France are found in the form of small streamheads forced into France by the 1947 Peace Treaty of Paris as a punitive measure against Italy.
 These can be found on the Mont Cenis and Mongenevre passes.
 The former contains a reservoir dammed at the Po end and so technically constitutes part of its basin, although it contributes little to the water flow as the water is, by definition, retained by the dam.
 The Po is the longest river in Italy; at its widest point it is 503 m across.